BlenderCN-Org/io_scene_mudrunner/README.md

 To install the addon, run Blender and select `File -> User Preferences...
 (Ctrl-Alt-U)`.
 Click on the "Add-ons" tab, then click "Install from File..." at the bottom.
 Navigate to your downloaded `io_scene_mudrunner-master.zip` file and install it.

-Once installed, the new `Import-Export: DirectX X Format for Spintires MudRunner` addon can be found in the `Supported Level: Testing` tab on the left.
+Once installed, the new `Import-Export: DirectX Format for Spintires MudRunner` addon can be found in the `Supported Level: Testing` tab on the left.
 Put a checkmark in the box next to the addon to enable it, and then click "Save User Settings" at the bottom to keep it enabled for all future Blender sessions.

 # To Use